 A log cabin sat perched on a bluff overlooking what she realized was the Atlantic, an angry-looking ocean with swirling whitecaps.
 From the cabin it was a sheer drop to the rocks below.
-A grove of trees stood to one side of the cabin and Faith saw four black SUVs parked next to them.
 The rest was open space and not much of it.
 "God, is this the only way up here?"
 Faith asked.

 Rick grinned again.
 "I think Dan would like it that way but no. There's a road beyond those trees.
 Straight up the cliff."
+Her gaze shifted and she noticed a grove of trees standing to one side of the cabin with four black SUVs parked next to them.
+"Oh, well.
+Thank goodness for that.
+I think."
 As the helo sat with its rotors spinning, Rick helped the two women down to the ground, bending low to avoid the rotor wash.
-Then he grabbed the duffel, slammed the door of the helicopter, waved to Ed in the pilot's seat and the bird lifted off.
-Still crouched down, they ran for the cabin.
+Then he grabbed the duffle, slammed the door of the helicopter, waved to Ed in the pilot's seat and the bird lifted off as they ran for the cabin.
 When Faith looked up the door was open, bright light spilling out into the rain-soaked gloom.
-Three men, all as big as Rick - and Mark - stood framed in the rectangle.
+Three men, all as big as Rick-and Mark-stood framed in the rectangle.
 And there was nothing welcoming about their look.
 The one in the middle, dark hair, fierce eyes, came forward.
 "Hello, Miss Wilding.
 I'm Dan Romeo.
 Come on in.
 We look frightening but I assure you, we don't bite."
-A fire was crackling in the fireplace, something Faith wasn't used to seeing at this time of year, and it bathed the rustic cabin in a warm glow.
+A fire was crackling in the fireplace, something Faith wasn't used to seeing at this time of year and it bathed the rustic cabin in a warm glow.
 She wasn't shy about standing in front of it and rubbing her hands.
 She noticed Tia, far from her usual boisterous self, doing the same thing.
 "Any more trouble?" she heard one of the men ask.